silviapfeiffer/external-videos/readme.txt

 7. screenshot-7.png : a video page as automatically created by the plugin

 == Changelog ==

+= 0.14 =
+* added bug fix contributed by Chris Jean to query post types
+* added prefixes to functions to make conflict with other plugins less likely
+* removed rewrite rule from sp_external_videos_init function to allow rewrite URLs

 = 0.13 =
 * introduced an embedding bug - better fix it quick